 History of Pasteurization

-The practice of using heat to extend the life of food dates to the Middle Ages, when wine and beer were heated to prevent them from souring.
-When Louis Pasteur developed pasteurization in 1864, his goal was to lengthen the life of his favorite wine.
-Soon after, it was discovered that pasteurizing milk not only lengthened the shelf life but also destroyed deadly microorganisms that spread diseases.
+Louis Pasteur developed pasteurization in 1864, aiming to extend the life of his favorite wine, building on the Medieval practice of heating wine and beer to prevent souring.
+Scientists soon discovered that pasteurizing milk not only extended its shelf life but also destroyed deadly microorganisms that spread diseases.
 These discoveries led to milk pasteurization becoming a widespread practice in Europe, and it slowly caught on in the U.S.

 Reformers pushed for pasteurization in the U.S. in response to “slop milk,” a growing public health crisis in the early 20th century.
-“Slop milk” was milk produced from urban dairies located next to whiskey distilleries.
+Urban dairies located next to whiskey distilleries produced “slop milk.”
 Many believed this was causing the spread of infectious diseases.

 In 1908, Chicago became the first city that required all milk sold within its limits be pasteurized.
 Then in 1924, the U.S. Public Health Service developed the Standard Milk Ordinance to assist states with voluntary pasteurization programs.
 By the late 1940s, all milk sold in the U.S. was required by law to be pasteurized.
 Historians agree that pasteurizing milk led to a significant decline in the spread of infectious diseases and the infant mortality rate in urban areas.